luciasalar/cognitive_distortion_project/important_data/Cognitive Distortion Annotation Guidelines_revised.md

 	- You feel lonely so you’re compelled to deduce that no one cares about you, that your feeling unequivocally confirms your unlovability.

-* Externalization of Self-Worth.
-Develop one's self-worth only based on how the external world views one.
+* **Externalization of Self-Worth** Develop one's self-worth only based on how the external world views one.

 	Example:
 	- My worth is dependent on what others think of me.

 	- If I don’t do that, people won’t like me anymore.

-* Fortunetelling.
-Assume that some event or events will end badly for us, that we will fail at something or we will be in danger, more as an assumption rather than an educated guess. *Sometimes it's difficult for us to judge whether the statement is supported by evidence or not based on Facebook text only.
+* **Fortunetelling**  Assume that some event or events will end badly for us, that we will fail at something or we will be in danger, more as an assumption rather than an educated guess. *Sometimes it's difficult for us to judge whether the statement is supported by evidence or not based on Facebook text only.
 In this case, if the author did not provide evidence in the text, we flag the post as cognitive distortion*

 	Example:
 	- I’ll never, ever feel better.